Our community of past instructors includes educators, artists and students from all over the world.

 is an Associate Professor of Art at the University of Houston, Texas where he teaches figure drawing, painting and art appreciation and also works as the Director of the O'Kane Gallery.
 His own creative work was shown at the 1989 exhibition Dialogue Prague/Los Angeles in Prague, Czechoslovakia, the first American work to be shown in the then Soviet bloc country since the 1960s.

 holds degrees from The School of the Museum of Fine Arts, Boston and is working on her MFA at the University of Southern Florida.
 She creates artworks that examine human and non-human relationships with the natural world.
 Her work functions collectively as a garden, grown to speak about the fragility and incredible power of the human psyche.
-She is taking part in ArtMill's Work/Study Program this summer.
+She took part in ArtMill's Work/Study Program one summer.

 is a journalist form Lyon, France.
 He holds a degree in Youth Empowerment.
 His interests include sports, writing and theater improvisation.